 Sims 3 Package Files

-Just like the resource.cfg Sims 4 files, you can find the .package files within your mod folder.
+You can find the .package files within your cfg mod folder.
 These files enable smooth operation of the game without any glitch or error.
 To have a safe game, the mod file must have both .package as well as resource.cfg files in place to enable a fun Sims 3 experience.

 However, before you even put up the .package file in the game, you need to set up your sims 3 game to take up the CC or Custom Content without any error.
 If your game is anything below patch 1.12, the CC acceptance might get a bit too hard.
 However, in case the updated game is 1.12 or above, things will get very easy for you.